Michael Roberts (writer): Life

 The next year, he married Janet Adam Smith, critic, anthologist, and fellow mountaineer; they lived in Fern Avenue, Jesmond, Newcastle upon Tyne.
 In 1939 they went to Penrith in Cumberland when the school was evacuated there.
 There they briefly shared a house with the poet Kathleen Raine.

 Together, they had four children: Andrew Roberts, Professor of the History of Africa at the University of London, born 1937; Henrietta Dombey, Professor of Literacy in Primary Education at the University of Brighton, born 1939; Adam Roberts, Professor of International Relations at Oxford University, born 1940; and John Roberts, writer on energy issues and Middle East politics, born 1947.

-The Faber Book of Modern Verse (1936), which he edited, is the single piece of work for which Roberts is now best remembered.
+The Faber Book of Modern Verse (1936), which he edited, is the piece of work for which Roberts is now best remembered.
+The Oxford Companion to Twentieth-Century Literature in English states that Roberts' The Faber Book of Modern Verse was "directly instrumental in forming the tastes of succeeding generations of readers."
 He followed it with poetry and prose writing, and a study of T. E. Hulme.
-In 1941-5 he worked in London for the BBC European Service, mainly on broadcasting to German-occupied countries.
-From 1945 to 1948 he was Principal of the College of St Mark and St John in Chelsea, London, where one of his colleagues was the biologist Cyril Bibby.
+In 1941–45 he worked in London for the BBC European Service, mainly on broadcasting to German-occupied countries.
+From 1945 to 1948 he was Principal of the College of St Mark and St John in Chelsea, London.
 He died of leukaemia in 1948.
+Roberts' posthumously published book The Estate of Man (1951) was an early analysis of ecological issues.